-Extended Opportunity Programs and Services (EOP&S) is a student support program for educationally and economically disadvantaged students.
+Extended Opportunity Programs and Services

+(EOP&S) is a student support program for educationally and economically disadvantaged students.
 It is designed to provide opportunities in higher education for students with academic potential that, historically, would not have attended college.
-For more information, please call (661) 722-6300 x6363, or visit Student Services, Room SSV230.
+For more information, please call (661) 722-6300 x6363.

 CalWORKs (California Work Opportunities and Responsibility to Kids) is a state funded Welfare-to-Work Program designed to help individuals on public assistance become self-sufficient.
 The program includes education, training and support services, as well as employment opportunities related to the individual goal of each participant.
-For more information, please call (661) 722-6300 x6326, or visit Student Services, Room SSV2180.
+For more information, please call (661) 722-6300 x6326.